 From internationally renowned fairs such as BRAFA and Art Brussels, to alternative fairs such as the Accessible Art Fair, Brussels is "the place to be" to keep your finger on the pulse of current trends and creations.

+Throughout the year there are countless exhibitions and other events organised that offer you shots of creativity.
 Not to mention the countless museums, art galleries and contemporary art hotspots that make Brussels a gold mine for art lovers.
-We would even go so far as to say that Brussels has become THE meeting place for beautiful art!

 The BRAFA Art Fair in Brussels has been one of the world’s most prestigious art and antiques fairs since 1956.
 The first large art event of the year takes place in the jewel of industrial architecture that is Tour & Taxis.
 Genres and pieces from antiquity to the present day are all under one roof to the delight of visitors who have travelled from all over the globe to experience this unique plunge into the art world.

 This year, Brafa will take place online and in the galleries to respect the health measures in place.
 This hybrid edition will enable all to enjoy this major annual event.

 Nestled in the trendy Châtelain neighbourhood of Brussels, the PhotoBrussels Festival is an annual event dedicated to art photography around a meaningful central theme.
 The exhibition of museum-quality photographs also offers conferences and workshops with big-name guests from the industry.
 The event, which takes place in an atmosphere of discovery and encounters, is a must for amateurs and collectors.

 This 5th edition will be dedicated to 2020 and its peculiarities: 420 artists confined in Europe answered the "Call for European Photographers" launched during the lockdown (March - June 2020).
 Each artist selected presents his or her vision of the "interior world", thus shattering the difficult world of confinement.

 BILY (Brussels I Love You) Contemporary Art Walk - 06/02 > 13/02